 Note: I highly recommend splitting the van alternator and battery circuit like this so that they are charged while you drive.
+(Update 2021: lithium batteries need a DC-DC charger like this.)
 This keeps things topped off even if it’s cloudy or rainy.
 We also have shore power, which we rarely use.
-To answer an FAQ, I don’t have an electrical diagram and won’t be creating one anytime soon!

 Here’s the full write-up I did on our install, a 12v DC system fed by two 100W panels.
 Since I installed ours, prices on kits dropped dramatically and now I wouldn’t go with AM Solar.
 Renogy is SO cost-effective; here’s their 200W setup, enough for most vans.